 Host mission-driven events donors actually want to attend

 Nonprofit events have an undeserved rep for being boring cash asks.
 If your organization wants to host an event for donors, think about making it a mission-driven event your donors will love.
 For example, a transition house for women escaping domestic violence could host a holiday event where donors and their families build gingerbread houses together and learn more about the housing they fund.
-Funraise makes the party planning simple using a task manager.
+Funraise makes the party planning simple with our Events & Ticketing feature.